JMU football player pleads no contest after false imprisonment charge

 The woman said she went to the bathroom to get toilet paper to help clean up a drink her friend spilled, but while she was there, Stapleton grabbed her by the neck and shoulder area and bent her over the bathroom sink, "using all of his weight against her" to pin her in place.

-According to the criminal complaint, the woman said Stapleton then pulled her leggings down and unbuckled his pants as she struggled to free herself from his grip and told him to stop.
+, the woman said Stapleton then pulled her leggings down and unbuckled his pants as she struggled to free herself from his grip and told him to stop.

 The complaint says he "attempted to have indecent contact," but failed "due to his intoxicated state."